Atifelx/Full-stack-App-Jokes-display-with-API/readme.md

 How to use API call to retrive the data from server. how to use Hooks to stock the API data and display on the react app when button was Pressed .
-You will see Tailwind css Class to aligned item and coloring of the app .
+You will see Tailwind css Class to aligned item and coloring of the app # Full-stack-App-Jokes-display-with-API